linode/docs/docs/guides/web-servers/nginx/use-nginx-reverse-proxy/index.md

 This guide uses a simple Node.js app to demonstrate how to configure NGINX as a reverse proxy.

 ## What Are The Benefits Of A Reverse Proxy?
-Reverse proxy servers bring a number of benefits.
+Reverse proxy servers are able to support a number of use-cases.
 Some of the benefits of using a reverse proxy include:

 1. SSL Offloading or inspection
-2. Server load balancing
+1. Server load balancing
-3. DDoS Protection
-4. Port forwarding
+1. Port forwarding
-5. Caching
+1. Caching
-6. L7 filtering and routing
+1. L7 filtering and routing

 ## What Are The Benefits Of Using NGINX As Reverse Proxy?
 Some common uses of NGINX as a reverse proxy include load balancing to maximize server capacity and speed, cache commonly requested content, and acting as an additional layer of defense against cyber attacks.